Air Pollution Control Commission

 Boston Air Pollution Control Commission

-The Air Pollution Control Commission reviews, permits, and regulates activities that relate to air quality and noise, including:
+The Air Pollution Control Commission reviews, permits, and regulates activities that relate to air quality, including:

 - abrasive blasting and chemical cleaning of buildings, and